 As is true with debt consolidation loans, the right time to refinance student loans is when interest rates are low.
 The main point of refinancing private student loans is to find a lower interest rate that decreases your lifetime money spent.

 Many lenders allow you to refinance immediately following graduation.
 However, most students wait until after the 6-month deferment grace period (when you don’t have to pay) before considering student loan refinance.

-While we are currently student loan forbearance due to COVID-19, do not refinance federal student loans into a private loan.
+While there's a student loan forbearance due to COVID-19, it doesn't make sense for most borrowers to refinance federal student loans into a private loan.
 Unlike federal student loans impacted by the CARES Act and executive orders, private refinance loans are still requiring monthly payments, and interest will accrue.

 Can I refinance my loans with bad credit?